L-Blondy/up-fetch/draft.README.md

 **Default:** `''`

 The url search params.
-Can be a string or an object containing primitive values or Dates, or an array of those
+Can be a string or an object containing primitive values or Dates, or an array of those. \
 The serialization of the params object can be customized with the `serializeParams` option.

 **Example:**